-- A Natural Environment Forum was held on 23 April for our environmental community with over 200 people attending. - We distributed 28,112 native eco-sourced plants to environmental community groups across the city for planting as part of ecological restoration projects.
+- A Natural Environment Forum was held on 23 April for our environmental community with over 200 people attending. - We distributed 28,112 native eco-sourced plants to environmental community groups across the city, for planting as part of ecological restoration projects within the city.
 We distributed 10,000 plants to private residents under the reserve and road reserve planting schemes.

-We involved 2757 children with planting projects, in collaboration with Zealandia, World Wildlife Fund and the Zoo.
+We involved 2,757 children with planting projects, in collaboration with Zealandia, World Wildlife Fund and the Zoo.

-- We ran a hugely successful Wellington Coastal Clean-Up that involved over 500 people and collected over five tonnes of rubbish. - We worked with Victoria University students on environmental research initiatives and signed a Memoranda of Understanding with Victoria University for Growing Graduates, where they are funding an on-going planting initiative on Te Ahumairangi Hill.
+- We ran a hugely successful Wellington Coastal Clean Up that involved over 500 people and collected over five tonnes of rubbish. - We worked with Victoria University students on environmental research initiatives and signed a memorandum of understanding with Victoria University for a Growing Graduates initiative, where they are funding an ongoing planting initiative on Te Ahumairangi Hill.